elementary-Inc/blog/_posts/2020-08-27-elementary-os-on-pinebook-pro.md

 ### Keyboard and Trackpad Tweaks

-We've applied 3 independent config tweaks to get the keyboard and trackpad functioning better under elementary OS.
+We've applied three different configuration tweaks to get the keyboard and trackpad functioning better under elementary OS.

-The first is some UDev config originated from Manjaro to correctly map the sleep and brightness keys on the keyboard (`Fn+ESC`, `Fn+F1`, `Fn+F2`).
-Some similar config tweaks could be used to essential invert the Fn key (i.e. pressing the F1 key would turn the brightness down and Fn+F1 would function as F1).
-As this is not the intended layout of the keyboard, we likely won't apply this config by default, but we'll update this page with details of how to do so when ready.
+The first is some UDev configuration originated from Manjaro to correctly map the sleep (<kbd>Fn</kbd><kbd>Esc</kbd>) and brightness (<kbd>Fn</kbd><kbd>F1</kbd>/<kbd>F2</kbd>) keys on the keyboard.
+Some similar configuration tweaks could be used to essentially invert the <kbd>Fn</kbd> key (i.e. pressing the <kbd>F1</kbd> key would turn the brightness down and <kbd>Fn</kbd><kbd>F1</kbd> would function as F1), but we're not sure if we will ship that by default.

-The second tweak is some libinput config at `/etc/libinput/local-overrides.quirks`.
-This file tells libinput that the Pinebook keyboard is "internal", as it automatically assumes USB keyboards (the Pinebook Pro keyboard is on the USB bus) are external unless it is told otherwise.
-This has the effect of allowing libinput to "pair" the keyboard with the trackpad, meaning that when the "disable while typing" setting is enabled for the trackpad, it functions correctly.
+The second tweak is some LibInput configuration at `/etc/libinput/local-overrides.quirks`.
+This file tells LibInput that the Pinebook keyboard is "internal", as it automatically assumes USB keyboards (the Pinebook Pro keyboard is on the USB bus) are external unless it is told otherwise.
+This has the effect of allowing LibInput to "pair" the keyboard with the trackpad, meaning that when the "disable while typing" setting is enabled for the trackpad, it functions correctly.
 External keyboards do not disable the trackpad.

 The final tweak at the bottom of `/etc/udev/hwdb.d/10-usb-kbd.hwdb` disables a device that the keyboard firmware reports as a "keyboard mouse".
-We assume that the keyboard firmware has some provision for a Trackpoint style mouse that doesn't physically exist on the keyboard, but the firmware still reports it.
+We assume that the keyboard firmware has some provision for a Trackpoint-style pointer that doesn't physically exist on the keyboard, but the firmware still reports it.
 Having this device enabled resulted in the trackpad being disabled if you enabled the "disable when external mouse connected" option.
-The phantom "keyboard mouse" device was again assumed to be external, meaning `libinput` assumed you had an additional external mouse connected and that you didn't want the trackpad anymore.
+The phantom "keyboard mouse" device was again assumed to be external, meaning LibInput assumed you had an additional external mouse connected and that you didn't want the trackpad anymore.

-It's possible that some/all of these tweaks are not necessary/useful on distributions that use the synaptics driver instead of `libinput` for the trackpad, but elementary OS uses `libinput` by default.
+It's possible that some/all of these tweaks are not necessary/useful on distributions that use the Synaptics driver instead of LibInput for the trackpad, but elementary OS uses LibInput by default.

 ### Power Management